sdgilley/docs-azdo-tools/README.md

 Tools for querying Azure DevOps,  finding articles in need of freshness review in Microsoft Learn docs, and creating work items in Azure DevOps.

-!IMPORTANT - Sign in first with `az login --use-device-code` before running these scripts to authenticate with Azure DevOps.
-It doesn't matter which subscription you choose, just that you sign in with your Microsoft account.
+⚠️ IMPORTANT - Sign in first with `az login` before running these scripts to authenticate with Azure DevOps.
+It doesn't matter which subscription you choose, just that you sign in with your **Microsoft** account, not a BAMI account.

-!IMPORTANT - Also, when reading/writing to Excel, the file must have General permissions.
+⚠️ IMPORTANT - Also, when reading/writing to Excel, the file must have General permissions.
 Anything more restrictive than General will cause an error.

 ## Prerequisites